 With the help of IoT analytics, the location of movable assets and workers can be monitored in real-time to answer new questions, like:

-Another area where location-based services push the status quo is safety and security.
+Another area where location-based services push the status quo and support warehouse productivity improvement is safety and security.

 Workplace injuries are reported at a rate of 5 for every 100 full-time employees in warehousing and storage.
 Preventive measures for mitigating workplace injuries involve educating and enforcing safety codes for all workers, particularly those engaged in hazardous activities.